As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Can You Polish Fossils With a Dremel?

 Apart from tools such as a rock tumbler, you can also use a dremel to polish your fossils.
-A dremel is a small rotating grinding wheel that you can use to sand and polish your fossils; however, not all fossils can be polished with a dremel.
+A Dremel is a small rotating grinding wheel that you can use to sand and polish your fossils; however, not all fossils can be polished with a Dremel.

-A dremel works best in polishing hard and giant fossils; you shouldn’t use it on delicate or small fossils.
-Opalescent fossils, for example, can be polished with a dremel machine, but it all depends on their size and shape.
+A Dremel works best in polishing hard and giant fossils; you shouldn’t use it on delicate or small fossils.
+Opalescent fossils, for example, can be polished with a Dremel machine, but it all depends on their size and shape.
 You can also use a dremel to polish your petrified wood specimens easily.

 TIP: Our choice for polishing fossils or rocks is the Dremel 4300-5/40 kit (Amazon link) manufactured by Dremel.
 This tool is perfect for polishing fossils, stones, and minerals.

-Just attach the sanding to your dremel and use circular motions on your fossils using a low grit sandpaper until you reach the finer grits.
+Just attach the sanding to your Dremel and use circular motions on your fossils using a grit sandpaper until you reach the finer grits.
 You can finish the sanding procedure with a felt polishing wheel to make your fossils shine or apply mineral oil or beeswax to protect your specimen further.

 How Do You Clean Fossils?